 • Analytics Edge has free pre-built segments which you can utilize with a single click.
 These are also consistently updated.

-And if you are interested in learning more in-depth about how to best remove spam from Google Analytics, these following tutorials are great:
+And if you are interested in learning more in-depth about how to best remove spam from Google Analytics, the following tutorial is great:

 Summary